micmejia/bible-dump/NKJV/2 Kings/2 Kgs 8.md

 Now he went with Joram the son of Ahab to war against Hazael king of Syria at Ramoth Gilead; and the Syrians wounded Joram.

 ###### 29
-Then King Joram went back to Jezreel to recover from the wounds which the Syrians had inflicted on him at [^f]Ramah, when he fought against Hazael king of Syria.
+Then King Joram went back to Jezreel to recover from the wounds which the Syrians had inflicted on him at Ramah, when he fought against Hazael king of Syria.
 And Ahaziah the son of Jehoram, king of Judah, went down to see Joram the son of Ahab in Jezreel, because he was sick.